carmor1337/ORB-implementation-on-STM32U575ZI-Q/README.md

 ```

-This diagram is from the raw data below, where each component has been split into its own own category to visualize the time spent distribution.
+This diagram is from the raw data below, where each component has been split into its own category to visualize the time spent distribution.

-Unaccounted is excluded since it is if adding up the rest it gets to 214ms and with no profiling its is 210ms, hence this is a decent representation of the current state.
+The instrumented stages account for ~215 ms of the ~295 ms total.
+The remaining ~80 ms is currently attributed to uninstrumented code and profiling overhead, so the diagram shows only the measured ORB stages and should not be interpreted as a complete runtime breakdown.

 </details>

 <details>
 <summary>Latest raw data </summary>

-Is feature point = the small check to ensure valid.
+Is feature point performs a small validation check to determine whether the candidate is a valid feature point.

 Get ORB Patch = the 31x31 patch around the feature point for Centroid and Brief to work on.